bodik/sner4/README.md

 views, grouping of vulnerabilities and services by properties, basic condensed report datasheet generation (FLAB specific feature).

-Parsers are used to import agent output data (zip archives) of various formats to corresponding storage models.
-See the `server storage import` cli help.
+Parsers are used to import agent output data (zip archives) produced by modules.
+See the `server storage import` for help.
+Parsers can also import default output formats of various security tools and scanners (currently: nmap, nessus).

 #### Server: Visuals